zhangyuo/zhangyuo.github.io/content/publications/c2/index.md

 ---
-title: 'Misfire detection based on switched state observer of hybrid system in internal combustion engine'
+title: 'Real-time crankshaft angular speed tracking and indicated torque estimation via optimized Luenberger sliding mode observer'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Rui Tan
+  - Taixiong Zheng
   - Tonglin Zhou
-  - Taixiong Zheng
   - Weimin Han
-  - Rui Tan
   - Yanjun Wang

 # Author notes (optional)